5/7/2025

 Chief Executive Officer

-Yeah, I mean, listen, we're we're a bigger company.
-We continue to grow very, I think most investors would say these are very healthy growth numbers on big numbers.
-So, no, I think there's really no comment there only because we, we were within our expectations.
-We delivered and we did all that while exceeding their even a number, which means we didn't give away the farm.
-You know, really easy to show a bunch of unit numbers if you give them all for free.
+Yeah.
+I mean, listen, we're, uh, we're a bigger company.
+We continue to grow, uh, I think most investors would say these are very healthy growth numbers on big numbers.
+So, no, I think there's really no comment there, only because we were within our expectations, we delivered, and we did all that while exceeding our EBITDA number, which means we didn't give away the farm.
+It's really easy to show a bunch of unit numbers if you give them all for free.
 You're not seeing us do that.
-So I think if anything, continued strong execution, continuing to take share.
-I think what we're trying to, you know, our brand, I, you know, whether whether you want to think about this is a golf analogy.
-I just want you guys to keep thinking like, right down the middle.
-I'm not, I'm not trying to win the longest drive competition on every single hole here.
-We are just, you're going to see us be right down the middle.
-Keep executing, keep delivering.
-So, really proud of the team.
-I don't really know how to answer that, but I'm really
+So, I think If anything, continued strong execution, continuing to take share.
+I think what we're trying to, you know, our brand, you know, whether you want to think about this as a golf analogy, I just want you guys to keep thinking like right down the middle.
+I'm not trying to win the longest drive competition on every single hole here.
+We are just, you're going to see us be right down the middle, keep executing, keep delivering.
+So really proud of the team.
+I don't really know how to answer that, but I'm really proud of the results.

 speaker